databloom/muse2spark/README.md

 # Muse2Spark

-A simple python notebook for reading the csv exported data from the Muse2 headset
+A simple python notebook for reading the csv exported data from the Muse2 headset and graphing it

 ## Getting Started